genonullfree/mathfacts/README.md

 This package is to help practice common / simple math facts.
 I wrote it for my 8yo son to practice his addition, subtraction, and multiplication.

-At the end of the `number` of questions it will display a "Score" with the following info:
+At the end of the `number` of questions it will display a tally with the following info:
 - Score
 - Correct
 - Total questions